epam/EPAM-AI-RUN-Marketplace/README.md

 ⚠️ Keep the `deployment_outputs.env` file secure as it contains sensitive information.
 Do not commit it to version control.

 After successful deployment, you can proceed with the EPAM AI/Run™ for AWS Migration and Modernization components installation and start using EPAM AI/Run™ for AWS Migration and Modernization services.

+⚠️ Important: after successful deployment the dedicated VPC in your AWS account is created in specified region with specified subnets' A-Zs.
+VPC contains:
+- route tables
+- 1 public subnet with attached Internet gateway
+- 1 private subnet with attached NAT gateway
+- NACLs and SGs created by Terraform modules.
+Please consider reviewing its configuration and adjust it according to your security policies.

+⚠️ Important: during the deployment several secrets are created in different namespaces for EKS cluster, only users with proper permissions to EKS cluster can manage them: review, rotate, etc. There is no automated rotation implemented by default, please consider implementing it after deployment https://aws.amazon.com/blogs/containers/aws-secrets-manager-controller-poc-an-eks-operator-for-automatic-rotation-of-secrets/.

+⚠️ Important: The customer manged KMS key **airun-*** is created with key rotation disabled by default.
+If you want to enable it, please do it manually after the deployment https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html.

+This key is used for encrypt/decrypt operation for several components: secrets, EBS, RDS.
+Also, there are AWS KMS manged keys are created for your: ACM, S3, EBS, RDS?????.

+The recourse policy attached to the keys by default contains only minimal required permissions.
+If you want to extend, please do it manually after deployment.

 ## 4.6.
 Manual Deployment (If the previous step has already been completed, please proceed to skip this step.)